imanedr/Subscene-API/README.md

 French
 ```
 #### AutoSelect
-Optional switch parameter, if you enable it, the script tries to do all tasks without user interaction.
+Optional switch parameter; if you enable it, the script tries to do all tasks without user interaction.
 ## Autoselect Mode
-- Based on the folder naming tries to extract search keywords from Movie and TV-Series folders and download the best match for the selected
+- Based on the folder naming, tries to extract search keywords from Movie and TV-Series folders and download the best match for the selected
 - For the best accuracy, the folder naming for Movie and TV-Series should be like this :
 ```
 	For Movie : [Movie Name] (Year) ==> for Example : The Lighthouse (2019)